-The Certificate of Finances is a document created by the College Board for international students applying to U.S. colleges.
+The Certification of Finances is a document created by the College Board for international students applying to U.S. colleges.
 All international citizens must submit this form at the time of application (unless you are a permanent resident of the U.S. or hold dual citizenship with the U.S.), or your file will remain incomplete, regardless of whether or not you are applying for financial aid.
-More information about the financial aid application process can be found on the Financial Aid website.
+More information about the financial aid application process for international students can be found on the Financial Aid website.

 What standardized tests does Hamilton require?

 Hamilton is SAT optional, but not testing optional.
 So, you still need to submit some form of standardized tests.
 If you do not submit either the SAT or the ACT, you may submit a combination of scores that can include AP exams, SAT Reasoning Test, SAT Subject Tests, IB final exam results* or the TOEFL or IELTS.
-Please refer to our list of acceptable subject exams that may be used, as well as the list of test submission deadlines.
+Please refer to our list of acceptable exams that may be used.

 *Please note that IB predicted scores will not fulfill the testing requirement.
 You must have completed your IBO externally assessed exams in order for this option to fulfill the standardized testing requirement for Hamilton.

-All official test scores must be sent directly to our office.
+Hamilton accepts official or self-reported scores as part of your application for admission.
 For a list of testing centers in your country or for more information regarding standardized tests, visit our Standardized Testing page.

 Does Hamilton accept the Cambridge International A Levels?